How to host a Survivor party

-Finally, the post you’ve been waiting for… our Survivor party wrap-up!
-Our Survivor game that we held during our recent beach vacation in Sanibel was so amazingly fun, and all our friends really enjoyed playing.
-I have so much to share with you, but first let me re-cap the projects we’ve done in the past that led up to the big event.
+Jo and I hosted a Survivor party for our friends during our summer beach vacation in Sanibel, and it was so amazingly fun!
+All our friends really enjoyed playing.
+We have so many great Survivor party ideas to share with you, but first let’s recap the projects we’ve done in the past that led up to the big event.

 In the same tutorial, we also showed you how to make your own Survivor buffs for the contestants to wear.
-These props were crucial to getting everyone into the spirit of the game.
+Props like this were crucial to getting everyone into the spirit.

 Then we showed you how to make your own kid-friendly fake Survivor torches…

 …as well as a fake campfire to use for your Tribal Council setting.